audunru/fiken-api-php-client/README.md

 $contacts = $company->contacts();
 $accounts = $company->accounts(2019); // To get accounts, you need to set a year

-// $product is a FikenProduct object
+// $product is a Product object
 $product = $products->firstWhere('name', 'Latex');
 ```